Ike Turner: Tina Turner

 Following a violent altercation in July 1976, Tina filed for divorce on the grounds of irreconcilable differences.
 Although Turner reiterated that they were never officially married, they had a common-law marriage and still had to go through a formal divorce.
 Their divorce was finalized on March 29, 1978.
 In the final divorce decree, Tina took responsibility for missed concert dates as well as an IRS lien.
-Tina retained songwriter royalties from songs she had written, but Turner got the publishing royalties for his compositions and hers.
+Tina retained songwriter royalties from songs she had written, but Ike got the publishing royalties for his compositions and hers.
 She also kept her two Jaguar cars, furs and jewelry along with her stage name.
 Tina gave up her share of their Bolic Sound recording studio, publishing companies, and real estate.

 In her 1986 autobiography, Tina revealed that Turner had been abusive during their marriage.
-"It was my relationship with Ike that made me most unhappy.
+She said: "It was my relationship with Ike that made me most unhappy.
 At first, I had really been in love with him.
 Look what he'd done for me.
-But he was totally unpredictable," she said.
-Turner admitted he took Tina for granted and called her "the best woman I ever knew."
+But he was totally unpredictable."
+Turner admitted he took Tina for granted and called her "the best woman I ever knew".
 In his autobiography, he said: "Sure, I've slapped Tina.
 We had fights and there have been times when I punched her to the ground without thinking.
 But I never beat her."
-In a 1999, Roseanne Barr urged him to publicly apologize to Tina on The Roseanne Barr Show.
+In a 1999 interview, Roseanne Barr urged him to publicly apologize to Tina on The Roseanne Barr Show.
 In 2007, Turner told Jet that he had written Tina an apology letter, but had never sent it.
 In 2018, Tina told The Sunday Times that "as an old person, I have forgiven him, but I would not work with him.
 He asked for one more tour with me, and I said, 'No, absolutely not.'
 Ike wasn't someone you could forgive and allow him back in."